luciebinder/ws-openness-2025/_sources/general-information/why_jb.md

 Here are, e.g., the [community forum](https://discourse.jupyter.org/) and a freely accessible [documentation](https://jupyterbook.org/en/stable/intro.html).
 ```

-1. **Text can be easily formatted in Markdown files** (text), and code can be written in Jupyter notebooks.
-2. **Integrate live code, equations, visualizations, citations, cross-references and text seamlessly** into a single document to create an engaging learning experience.
-3. **Collaborate and share easily**, thanks to its open-source nature and GitHub integration.
-4. **Enhance exercises and quizzes** with interactive elements such as sliders and dropdowns.
-5. **Make your materials accessible across platforms** with multiple export formats (HTML, PDF, EPUB).
-6. **Rely on a strong community and extensive support**, as Jupyter Book builds on the widely used Jupyter Notebook ecosystem.

 By leveraging Jupyter Books, educators can create dynamic, reusable, and interactive learning experiences that align with modern teaching and research needs.